 In this example we’ll focus on the first sonnet of the William Shakespeare.
 The six rules and the priority by order will lex the corpus into six separate Eureka spaces.
 Note that the catch all rule ‘.’ has lowest priority and though it would otherwise capture all remaining single characters it will remain empty.

 |Priority||Regular Expression Rule||Space|

-And the resulting lexing would look something like …
+And the resulting lexing, color coded to the above would look something like:

-and internally the document would be stored in the six spaces with inter-space join tables, such that queries could search for consecutive tokens in one space (emulating search engine behavior), or matching
+Internally the corpus would be stored in the six spaces with inter-space join tables.
+Queries could search for consecutive tokens in one space, matching specific pattern of spaces or any.

 word:token1 [⊕[ .*:.*]+ ⊕ word:tokenYi]*

 word:PC(token1) [⊕[ .*:.*]+ ⊕ word:tokenYi]*

 where PC would permute and include all existing capitalization of token1 in word space, or

 word:token1 [⊕[ white:"\t"]+ ⊕ word:tokenYi]*

 where the white space separator(s) are explicitly constrained to a single tab.